By Caleb Freeman on hotpaperlantern.com, August 25, 2018.

 Being mission-oriented drives focus, and in turn, success.
 Our mission is the connective tissue that weaves together everything we do.
 Leveraging the words of our mission statement in meetings shows a defining strength and understanding of our collective intention and attention toward our future.
 Margaret suggests asking directly, “how does what we are doing help facilitate (our) mission?”

-You should have the same conversation about your values.
-At HPL, we value being bold, fearless, collaborative, respectful and passionate.
+It would be best if you had the same conversation about your values.
+At HPL, we value being bold, fearless, collaborative, respectful, and passionate.
 To stay true to ourselves and our clients, we constantly need to check in on how these values are represented in our day-to-day.

 Look for inspiration and learning everywhere you go.